Discover the Arts District of Glens Falls on the Arts Trail

 Though we're a small city with a population under 15,000, Glens falls to full-to-the-brim with arts and culture attractions, activities, and events.
 The Arts Trail is one of the best ways to experience the best of the best when it comes to what our city has to offer.

-Starting in 2021, the Art District of Glens Falls began rolling out sidewalk markers and colorful banners with the Arts District logo, to better enhance the existing trail.
+The Art District of Glens Falls began rolling out sidewalk markers and colorful banners in 2021 with the Arts District logo, to better enhance the existing trail.
 Branded bicycle racks as well as local artwork ranging from large-scale murals to painted electrical boxes are also in the works.

 Make Your Way Along the Arts Trail & Explore These 10 Art Hotspots